Space Shuttle Pathfinder: Activities

 Originally unnamed, the simulator was built at the Marshall Space Flight Center in 1977 for use in activities such as checking roadway clearances, crane capabilities and fits within structures.
 It was later shipped by barge to the Kennedy Space Center and was used for ground crew testing in the Vehicle Assembly Building, Orbiter Processing Facility, and Shuttle Landing Facility.
 Pathfinder is approximately the same size, shape and weight of an actual orbiter.
 Using Pathfinder allowed for facilities testing without requiring use of the more delicate and expensive Enterprise.

+In 1981, the Marshall Space Flight Center built a cockpit emulator to train crew members conducting science projects to operate the Shuttle during emergencies while in orbit.
+The emulator was designed to simulate the environment inside the cockpit, including positioning various control panels and viewing through the cockpit’s windows.
+To achieve this, the exterior of the Shuttle’s cockpit had to be incorporated into the emulator’s design.
+A Request for Proposal (RFP) solicitation was published in the Broad Agency Announcements in the Federal Register.
+Ultimately, a contract was awarded to RTS Laboratories, Inc., in Gainesville, Florida, to construct a composite shell of the Shuttle’s fuselage in the cockpit region.
+Later that year, the composite shell was delivered to the Marshall Space Flight Center, where it was installed and outfitted with instrumentation.

 Refurbishment

 After sitting in storage for many years, the America-Japan Society, Inc. obtained the wood and steel mockup at a cost of US$1 million and hired Teledyne Brown Engineering to refurbish it to more closely resemble an actual Space Shuttle.
 It was named Pathfinder and displayed at the Great Space Shuttle Exposition in Tokyo from June 1983 to August 1984.

+In 1982, Teledyne Brown Engineering contracted RTS Laboratories, Inc., to design and construct the nose cone and cockpit section of the Shuttle’s hull.
+RTS Laboratories first created a template for the front section of the hull to ensure the Shuttle’s fuselage aligned with the nose cone and cockpit section, which covered approximately the first 30 feet of the Shuttle.
+A foam-fiberglass composite design was chosen to ensure the Pathfinder's long-term ruggedness with minimal weight.
+The design team accounted for transportation restrictions, ensuring the front section could be delivered to the Marshall Space Flight Center via the interstate highway system, which imposed limits on the width and height of the product.
+They fabricated the nose cone and cockpit section in five separate pieces and delivered them to MSFC, where engineers installed the components onto the Pathfinder’s framework.

+RTS Laboratories faced the challenge of producing the front section of the Shuttle’s hull in pieces small enough for transport to MSFC, all within the limited timeframe and budget provided.
+To meet this challenge, the team fabricated the hull without relying on a mold.
+A montage of photos captures how RTS Laboratories successfully accomplished this task.